 Amanita: Not so obvious.
 They kind of look notched.

 Amanita can be divided into 7 sections, plus Limacella.
 Sections 2, 3, 4 and 5 have amyloid spores (darkening in iodine).

 1. Section Amanita - most of these mushrooms are hallucinogenic, but not the same way as the famous "magic" mushrooms.
 Ibotenic acid and muscimol are the active ingredients, and they are not illegal like Psilocybin and Psilocin.
 It is not uncommon to hear reports that eating one makes you think you are God, vomit a lot, go into a coma and wake up with amnesia, which I suppose is just as well given how unpleasant the experience sounds.
 These toxins are water soluble and I've been told that if you boil thin slices of the mushroom twice, discarding the water in between, then the mushroom might be rendered edible.
 Don't try this at home.

-A. aprica - found in spring, our only other orange one ("apricot"), with warts that look like they were ironed onto the cap, and not as many concentric circles around the stem.
+A. aprica - found in spring, yellow or apricot, with warts that look like they were ironed onto the cap, with a collar and/or concentric circles around the stem.

-A. gemmata grp - a different yellow than the yellow A. muscaria, less stocky and with a single ring or collar on the stem.
-Cap warts are less likely.
+A. gemmata grp (incl.
+A. pseudobreckonii n.p.) - a different yellow than the yellow A. muscaria, usually less stocky and with a single ring or collar on the stem.
+Cap warts may be less likely.

 A. pantherina grp - a brown A. gemmata with a collar, more cap warts and stockier.
 A. augusta has a yellow partial veil and lower stem bulb often with scales like A. muscaria that redden.
 Spring and fall.

 A. patherinoides - honey yellow cap like A. muscaria, perhaps with a darker centre.